Warped geometries of Segre-Veronese manifolds: The logarithmic map

-\begin{proposition} Two points $p$ and $q$ can be connected by a minimizing geodesic in $\Var{P}_\alpha^\vect{k}$ if and only if $p$ and $q$ are $\alpha$-compatible. \end{proposition} \begin{proof} The case where $\vect{u}_i = \vect{v}_i$ for all $i = 1, \dots, d$ corresponds to the case of straight line geodesics (i.e., $M(p,q)=0$) in \cref{prop_geodesics}.
+The case where $\vect{u}_i = \vect{v}_i$ for all $i = 1, \dots, d$, so $M(p,q)=0$, corresponds to the case of straight line geodesics in \cref{prop_geodesics}.
 All such $p$ and $q$ can be connected by a straight line and since $M(p,q)=0$ they are always $\alpha$-compatible.
 Hence, the claim holds in this special case.